Barry Smith (footballer, born 1974): Brechin City

 Smith was appointed Brechin City manager in November 2018.

 On 13 July 2019, Smith was forced to play himself in a League Cup game against Forfar Athletic due to a shortage of players, nine years after retiring from playing.
 Smith left Brechin on 19 August 2019, after they had lost their first three matches of the 2019–20 Scottish League Two season.

 Forfar and Dundee return

 Smith was made assistant manager for Forfar Athletic underneath manager Jim Weir in October 2019.
 During Smith's short tenure with the Loons, Weir was recovering from a car crash, and eventually had to resign due to complications caused by the crash.
 As part of a new change in management, Smith left Forfar shortly after.
 Smith made his return to Dundee a couple of weeks later, taking up a role in the club's academy headed by Gordon Strachan and Stephen Wright.

 Dumbarton

 Smith was appointed Jim Duffy's assistant at Scottish League One side Dumbarton in January 2020 after the departure of Craig McPherson.

 York United

 On 23 February 2022, Smith joined Canadian Premier League side York United as an assistant coach under former Canadian international Martin Nash.

+Elgin City

+Smith was appointed manager of Scottish League Two club Elgin City in September 2023.
+He left the club two months later due to increased work commitments in another employment.